Last Updated on September 12, 2022

 While there are many causes of off-flavors in beer, this article ‘Off-Flavors in Beer: What They Are and How to Identify Them’ by Hop Culture does a good job explaining the reasoning behind each of the tastes you may encounter.

 During the brewing process, there are many opportunities to expose your beer to bacteria that will affect the taste of your beer.
-These tastes, such as mustiness, vinegar, rottenness, go beyond the scope of personal taste and palate.
+These tastes, such as mustiness, vinegar, rottenness, go beyond personal taste and palate.
 Without removing the bacteria with a consistent cleaning, sanitizing, and sterilization process, you will experience not only off-flavors in your beer but also the impossibility of reproducing a taste of beer you enjoy!

 Imagine, finally brewing a beer with the taste profile you’ve been searching for, the perfect blend of bitterness, hops, malty flavor, or a light, crispness with the perfect fruity note….
 And then, because of the microorganisms lurking on your equipment, you can never create it again.